-A legally interested person, such as a plaintiff or a potential plaintiff of a civil action involving a violation of the Antimonopoly Law, may request the review and reproduction of the JFTC's case records (i.e. any documents prepared during the JFTC's administrative proceedings and all evidence submitted at that procedure, but not including documents in the possession of investigators or any documents produced by investigators during their investigation) under the Antimonopoly Law.
+A legally interested person, such as a plaintiff or a potential plaintiff of a civil action involving a violation of the Antimonopoly Law, may request the review and reproduction of the JFTC's case records (i.e. any documents prepared during the JFTC's administrative proceedings and all evidence submitted at that procedure, but not including documents in the possession of investigators or any documents created/collected by investigators during the course of their investigation but not submitted to the JFTC's administrative procedure) under the Antimonopoly Law.
 The Antimonopoly Law stipulates that the JFTC may restrict access to documents or otherwise impose conditions that are deemed proper in response to such request for reproduction.

 Moreover, the JFTC made a public announcement in 1991 that the JFTC provides the plaintiffs with access to certain investigation records which the JFTC collects during its investigation, through a request by the court if a damage suit is filed in the court, except for certain information such as trade secrets and privacy information, etc. Through these procedures, various documents, including the attorney-client privileged documents which may be protected in other jurisdictions, may be filed for judicial review.
-No particular procedures for the defendant's due process are provided under the Antimonopoly Law, either in the applicable rules or in the policy itself.
+No particular procedures for the defendant's due process in this respect are provided under the Antimonopoly Law, and neither in the applicable rules nor policy itself.

 Under the current Antimonopoly Law, any person may request the review of case records of the judicial proceedings where JFTC orders are challenged, pursuant to the Civil Procedure Law.
-Reproduction of case records is available only for parties to the case (i.e. a defendant company and the JFTC) as well as legally interested persons.
+The reproduction of case records is available only for parties to the case (i.e. a defendant company and the JFTC) as well as legally interested persons.
 Under the Civil Procedure Law, parties to the case (i.e. a defendant company or the JFTC) can file a petition requesting a court order to prevent any third party from reviewing case records which include privacy information or trade secrets.

-Furthermore, the current Antimonopoly Law allows a defendant company to request the JFTC to disclose the evidence supporting the alleged violation of the Antimonopoly Law during the procedures prior to the JFTC's rendition of a cease and desist order, and the JFTC is not allowed to refuse the request for disclosure without justifiable reasons such as a risk of infringing the interests of third parties.
+Furthermore, the current Antimonopoly Law allows a defendant company to request the JFTC to disclose the evidence supporting the alleged violation of the Antimonopoly Law during the procedures prior to the JFTC's rendition of cease and desist order, and the JFTC is not allowed to refuse the request for disclosure without justifiable reasons such as a risk of infringing the interests of third parties.